arnavdani/load-balancer/README.md

 Refer to docker-compose for more details - main load balancer is deployed to `localhost:5252` (shoutout Patrick Willis).
 Python servers are deployed to `:5453` (thank you Fred Warner + Navarro Bowman), `:5454` (Fred Warner x2), `:5455` (Fred Warner, Ahmad Brooks).

 To use, visit `localhost:5252` in browser - request will be automatically balanced between the 3 available backends.

+To see basic UI about load balanced across all servers, visit `localhost:9494` (shoutout Justin Smith).

 ## Implementation Details